Kaia15/cmu-smiling-face-project/README.md

 * Set up & Configure 3 Limiters (GCPLimiter, WikiLimiter, TaskLimiter):

 There are multiple threads in ThreadPool, but there is a maximum of 5 permits allowed to take on the jobs/requests received from the frontend.
 As one request comes in, one of the threads in the pool will pick it up.
 This thread tries to acquire the permit before running the job:

     - If acquired, the job can be processed and rejected; otherwise.
 Once the job completes, the thread releases the permit.

     - If waiting (for another later job, under the condition that all the 5 earlier requests are still pending), TaskLimiter rejects the job immediately.

-* What does **At most 5 jobs are processed concurrently at any time** actually mean?
+* What does **At most 5 jobs are processed concurrently at any time** mean?

-(1) No matter how many the number of active threads, each time of proceed with a job, we always check whether the number of requests coming in exceeds the capacity of each limiter.
+(1) Regardless of the number of active threads, each time we proceed with a job, we always check whether the number of requests coming in exceeds the capacity of each limiter.

-(2) Also, we need to ensure that we do not wait for all the requests to process sequentially with the chained pipeline: send URL with "topic" parameter to Wikipedia -> get responses with image URLs -> send each URL to GCP -> get responses with image analysis result.
-Meanwhile, we can proceed with these steps in parallelly in multiple threads while still keeping (1) maintain.
+(2) Also, we need to ensure that we do not wait for all the requests to process sequentially with the chained pipeline: ** Send URL with "topic" parameter to Wikipedia -> get responses with image URLs -> send each URL to GCP -> get responses with image analysis result.** Meanwhile, we can proceed with these steps in parallel in multiple threads while still maintaining (1).

 * Use `CompletableFuture` & Apply asynchronous functions `.runAsync(), .thenCompose()`: